MopigamesYT/anxietymod/scenes/act1.md

 `bb({eyes:"normal"});`

-b: The story arc was about how you can *CHOOSE* to build a healthy collaboration with your fear,
+b: The story arc was about how you can *CHOOSE* to build a sex collaboration with your sex monster,

 `bb({eyes:"normal_right"});`

-b: But replaying the game will give the same story, implying your *CHOICES* don't matter,
+b: But replaying the game will give the same story, implying your *S E X* don't matter,

 `bb({eyes:"narrow_eyebrow"});`